devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

     Certificates generated with `--manual` option will not be renewed automatically.

-1. Configure Nginx
+1. Configure NGINX

     Cerbot is going to pre-configure your files, what is useful because you do not need to add certificates manually, however you will need to adjust a few things in the configuration.

-    You can find an example of how to configure reverse proxy with SSL termination with Nginx to proxy requests to GitLab Registry and GDK.
+    You can find an example of how to configure reverse proxy with SSL termination with NGINX to proxy requests to GitLab Registry and GDK.

     ```
     server {